Superformula/cloud-backend-test/README.md

 ### `.../graphql`

-Inside this folder are all the files related to GraphQL: definitions of types (Query, Mutation, User, ...), their respective resolvers, the top level schema (which basically is the set of all type defs and resolvers), and `types.ts`, which is the file generated by the package `@graphql-codegen` that contains TypeScript types for all the GraphQL definitions inside our schema.
+Inside this folder are all the files related to GraphQL: definitions of types (Query, Mutation, User, ...), their respective resolvers, the top-level schema (which basically is the set of all typedefs and resolvers), and `types.ts`, which is the file generated by the package `@graphql-codegen` that contains TypeScript types for all the GraphQL definitions inside our schema.

 ### `.../misc`